A New Day Has Come (song): Commercial performance

-On the Austrian Singles Chart, the song debuted at number 10, on 24 March 2002.
-The following week, the song fell to number 14.
-However, on 7 April 2002, the song moved again to number 10.
-The following week, the song peaked at number 9, where it remained for another week.
-"A New Day Has Come" kept fluctuating on the chart for the next two weeks, until it reached number 9, once again.
-It stayed on the charts for 15 consecutive weeks.
-In Sweden, the song was a success, debuting and peaking at number 3 on the Swedish Singles Chart, on 22 March 2002.
-The song spent 12 weeks on the Swedish charts.
-On the Norwegian Singles Chart, the song debuted at number seven.
-It peaked at number 3 for two consecutive weeks and spent 10 weeks on the chart.
-The single was also successful on the Danish Singles Chart, debuting and peaking at number 3 and spending 8 consecutive weeks on the chart.
-The single was also certified gold in Greece (30,000) and Norway (10,000).
-In Poland, the song went number 1 for seven weeks on the Polish Singles Chart, becoming the biggest international hit of 2002 in that country.
+On the Austrian Singles Chart, the song debuted at number 10 on 24 March 2002.
+The following week, it fell to number 14.
+On 7 April 2002, it returned to number 10.
+The next week, it reached number nine, where it stayed for another week.
+"A New Day Has Come" continued to fluctuate on the chart for the next two weeks, eventually returning to number nine.
+It remained on the chart for 15 consecutive weeks.

+In Sweden, the song debuted and peaked at number three on the Swedish Singles Chart on 22 March 2002, spending 12 weeks on the chart.
+On the Norwegian Singles Chart, it debuted at number seven, peaked at number three for two consecutive weeks, and spent 10 weeks on the chart.
+The single also performed well on the Danish Singles Chart, debuting and peaking at number three and spending eight consecutive weeks on the chart.
+It was certified gold in Greece and Norway.
+In Poland, the song reached number one for seven weeks on the Polish Singles Chart, becoming the biggest international hit of 2002 in that country.

 On the Australian ARIA Singles Chart, the song debuted at number 23.
-The following week, it climbed to number 21, while in its third week, the song fell to number 25.
-However, the song climbed from number 25 to number 20, the following week.
-In its fifth week, the song fell again and dropped to number 29, but in its sixth week, the song climbed to number 19, becoming its peak position.
-The song spent 12 consecutive weeks on the ARIA charts and was certified Gold by the Australian Recording Industry Association (ARIA) for selling more than 35,000 units of the song.
-On the New Zealand Singles Chart, the song debuted at number 39, where it remained for the second week.
-It later climbed to number 34, but fell to number 35, where it stayed for another week.
-However, the following weeks, the song keep on climbing to numbers 29, 24, 21 and finally reaching number 20, its peak position.
+It climbed to number 21 the following week, then fell to number 25 in its third week.
+The next week, it rose to number 20.
+In its fifth week, it dropped to number 29, but in its sixth week, it climbed to number 19, its peak position.
+The song spent 12 consecutive weeks on the ARIA chart and was certified gold by the Australian Recording Industry Association (ARIA) for sales exceeding 35,000 units.
+On the New Zealand Singles Chart, it debuted at number 39, where it remained for a second week.
+It later climbed to number 34, then fell to number 35 for another week.
+In the following weeks, it rose to numbers 29, 24, 21, and finally 20, its peak position.
 It spent 16 weeks on the chart.